szager-chromium/rr/Building-And-Installing.md

 [    0.311273] Performance Events: Fam15h core perfctr, Broken PMU hardware detected, using software events only.
 [    0.311279] Failed to access perfctr msr (MSR c0010201 is 25c6c8c489)
 ````
-then something is disabled in your BIOS, or perhaps you have a broken hardware configuration.
+then something is disabled in your BIOS, or perhaps you have a broken hardware configuration, or you're in a VM without PMU virtualization.

 ## Build prerequisites